ayaka-usui/qgan_subspace/README.md

     *(Exact command can vary depending on your shell and OS.)*

-    Now you can run all necessary commands (run, tests, etc.) within this environment.
+    Now you can run all next necessary commands within this environment.

 3. **Running**:

     - The only file you need to edit, for changing experiments, is `config.py`.
-    - Then, after the `config.py` has been set, execute `main.py`:
+    - Then, after the configuration has been set, execute `main.py`:

     ```bash
     .venv/bin/python src/main.py
     ```

-    - If you want to replot, some `generated_data` after editing data (remove runs, etc..), edit and use `replot.py`:
+    - If you want to replot some `generated_data`, after editing data (remove runs, etc..), edit and execute `replot.py`:

     ```bash
     .venv/bin/python src/replot.py